Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

-Despite the significant deviation between the \lfb and the HF predictions, the multi-fidelity conditional enables one to obtain very good approximations of the HF velocity fields.
-We predict the two-dimensional mean vector and the diagonal covariance matrix for the associated two-dimensional HF output, resulting in a $\mathbb{R}^3\to\mathbb{R}^4$ mapping of each spatial coordinate.
-As pointed out in Section \ref{sec:bmfia_conti}, the relatively \emph{low dimension}, combined with a \emph{simple embedding of the training data $\mathcal{D}$}, allows learning the conditional with high accuracy even in a \emph{small data regime}.
+Despite the significant deviation between the \lfb and the HF predictions, the MF conditional enables one to obtain very good approximations of the HF velocity fields.
+We predict the two-dimensional mean vector and the diagonal covariance matrix for the associated two-dimensional HF output.
 Learning a direct surrogate for the map $\bx\mapsto\Yhf$ without exploiting the LF model would not be expedient due to the curse of dimensionality.
-For the next and more complex numerical illustration in Section \ref{sec: poro_elastic}, we actually show results of such a strategy in Appendix \ref{sec:counter_intuitive_mf}.